bianca9901/hangman/README.md

 2. Click on the "Create new app" button that is displayed on the dashboard.
 ![Create new app](documentation/images/deploy-instructions/create-new-app-button.png)

 3. Select a name for your app, and choose your region.
 Then click "Create app".
-This will take you to your newly created applications' information page.
 ![Select name and region](documentation/images/deploy-instructions/name-region.png)

-4. Click on "Settings".
+4. You are now on your newly created applications' information page.
+Now, click on "Settings".
 ![Settings](documentation/images/deploy-instructions/settings.png)
  Scroll down to Config Vars.
 Now click "Reveal Config Vars".
 ![Config vars](documentation/images/deploy-instructions/config-vars.png)